rektide/streamflow-wiki/Developing-Frameworks.md

 When implementing your Spouts and Bolts, don't forget to add any required dependencies to this `pom.xml` and use the default `compile` scope for those dependencies.

+Now that you have modified the project configuration, you can rebuild the project at any time by executing the following command:

+    mvn clean install

+Once the command completes you can find your StreamFlow Framework JAR in the `target` directory of your project.

 ##Framework Configuration

+In the previous section we set up the Maven project so it was capable of compiling the final Framework JAR.

 ##Component Implementation